 It’s the same feeling that makes you go to church Sunday morning with a smile smacked across your face when you really want to cry.

-Shame is that feeling that tells me I’m flawed.
-I’m bad.
+Shame is that feeling that tells you you’re flawed.
+You’re bad.

 - I’m not enough.